Chart Color Schemes

 Five Dock has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 13 projects likely affecting this area.
-Notable ones include TOGA Five Dock Mixed-Use Masterplan, Kings Bay Village, Five Dock Station for Sydney Metro West, and Parramatta Road Corridor Urban Transformation Strategy (PRCUTS) - Stage 2.
-The following list details those most relevant.
+AreaSearch has identified thirteen projects that could affect this region.
+Notable ones include TOGA Five Dock Mixed-Use Masterplan, Kings Bay Village, Five Dock Station - Sydney Metro West, and Parramatta Road Corridor Urban Transformation Strategy (PRCUTS) - Stage 2.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.